What You Need to Know About Land Trusts & the Conservation Easements They Hold

 By George “Mac” E. McGee IV

 While this conference may have been a regional event, the efforts of the Land Trust Alliance are coast to coast.
 The Alliance, simply put, strives to strengthen all land trusts and their conservation easements.
 One way in which it accomplishes its mission is by providing membership and accreditation opportunities to land trusts.
 Currently, there are approximately 1,000 members in its directory, all of which have adopted high standards of practice.
-And, of those members, there are nearly 400 who have received accreditation.
-Learn more about the Alliance, its membership and how to find the nearest accredited land trust in your area at https://www.landtrustalliance.org.
+And of those members, there are nearly 400 have received accreditation.
+Learn more about the Alliance, its membership, and how to find the nearest accredited land trust in your area by clicking here.

-At the core of the work of land trusts are conservation easements, the voluntary legal agreements between landowner and land trust that permanently limits uses of land in order to protect its conservation value.
+At the core of the work of land trusts are conservation easements, the voluntary legal agreements between landowner and land trust that permanently limit the uses of land in order to protect its conservation value.

 Everyone benefits from conservation easements.
 Land trusts are nonprofit organizations that operate in the public interest and yield public benefits.
 These benefits are present even when the public cannot physically walk the land.
-Conserved land helps filter our air and water supply, absorb carbon emissions and conserve wildlife habitats, among many other benefits.
-The work of land trusts also preserves natural spaces or traditional, working uses in farms, ranches, & timberlands.
-At the same time, landowners can benefit financially from conservation easements in three ways: by taking advantage of attractive income tax deductions derived from loss of developmental rights; by experiencing lower property tax; and by lowering estate taxes when passing property on to a family member.
+Conserved land helps filter our air and water supply, absorb carbon emissions, and conserve wildlife habitats, among many other benefits.
+The work of land trusts also preserves natural spaces or traditional working uses in farms, ranches, & timberlands.
+At the same time, landowners can benefit financially from conservation easements in three ways: by taking advantage of attractive income tax deductions derived from the loss of developmental rights, by experiencing lower property tax, and by lowering estate taxes when passing property on to a family member.

 Unfortunately, a key distinction between land trusts has emerged in recent years.
 While most operate with high standards and are members of the Alliance – working hard to assess and hold only those conservation easements which pass a valuation “sniff test” — there are other land trusts who are not Alliance members or do not aspire to be.
 Many of these have “hot” reputations for taking on the “bad” conservation easements with inflated appraisals or suspect methodology in their derivations.
 This phenomenon has given rise to corrective legislation in Washington, D.C.: the Charitable Conservation Easement Program Integrity Act.